wessport/Geoalchemist/content/post/SQL_Basics_SELECT.md

 - SQL Basics
 ---

-#### Find your data!
-Don't let SQL queries intimidate you. ####
+Over the next few weeks I'm going to share some of the **SQL Basics** I've picked up.
+Hopefully, these posts will make **SQL** a little less intimidating for other beginners.

 <!--more-->
+## Structured Query Language ##

 This past semester I was fortunate enough to find my way into a **Database Design and Development** course.
 Having struggled with **ArcMap SQL**  queries in the past, I decided to sharpen my data wrangling abilities by honing a few fundamental **SQL** skills.

-Over the next few weeks I'm going to share some of the **SQL Basics** I've picked up.
-Hopefully, these posts will make **SQL** a little less intimidating for other beginners and reinforce what I've learned.

-* **Disclaimer:** I was taught SQL in an ORACLE Client environment.
-The syntax of my examples will follow ORACLE conventions.
-The core logic behind the code should translate regardless of the database environment.

-### Structured Query Language ###

 **SQL** or **Structured Query Language** is the language we use to explore databases.
 It's a bit like a roadmap comprised of sequential directions.
 These directions outline exactly where we're going and what treasure (data) we're going to find.
 The directions can be simple or they can be very complex (looking at you subqueries in the FROM clause).
 After a little practice though, even complex statements can be mastered relatively quickly.
 With even a basic knowledge of **SQL**, you can do more than you might think.
 The hard part is defining what you actually want to retrieve from your database.